ilyaperepelitsa/CV/README.md

 Bulk of my work deals with scraping - I love getting to visualizations and ML but in so many cases you're just swamped with data collection and Data Engineering matters (spinning databases, dealing with schemas etc.)
-There is loads of scrapy (mostly) code as well as s
+There is loads of scrapy (mostly) code as well as some sqlalchemy
 ### Scraping projects
 * Dataslap jobs - a job aggregator that I plan to launch as a service for slow gathering of Glassdoor jobs and putting together tools for job applications on a